 Ideal Audience:

-Individual contributors stepping into leadership roles, emerging leaders, high-potential professionals, and anyone ready to lead from greater self-awareness and intentionality.
+Individual contributors stepping into leadership roles, emerging leaders, and high-potential professionals operating in high-demand environments who are ready to lead with greater self-awareness, intentionality, and measurable impact.

 Unlearning What Got You Here